celestiaorg/CIPs/cips/cip-19.md

 #### Share Identifiers

 Share identifiers identify [share containers](#share-containers).
 Identifiers are not collision-resistant and there MAY be different identifiers referencing the same container.
+There SHOULD NOT be multiple containers identified by the same identifier.

 Identifiers MAY embed each other to narrow down the scope of needed shares.
 For example, [SampleID](#sampleid) embeds [RowID](#rowid) as every sample lay on a particular row.

 ##### Serialization for Share Identifiers

-Share identifiers SHOULD be serialized by concatenating big-endian representations of fields in the order defined by their respective formatting section.
+Share identifiers MUST be serialized by concatenating big-endian representations of fields in the order defined by their respective formatting section.
 Serialized identifiers SHOULD have constant and predetermined lengths in bytes.

 #### Versioning